semiologic/feed-widgets/readme.txt

 The Feed Widgets plugin for WordPress lets you insert any widget after each post in your RSS feed.

+To make the best of this plugin, be sure to configure the full text feed setting, under Settings / Reading.

 You may also find its child project, the Inline Widgets plugin, of interest for non-feeds.

 = Placing a widget after your post in your feeds =